hikogui/hikogui/docs/geometry.md

 ### Window depth

-Z-coordinate for a window is between 0.0 (far) to 100.0 (near).
+Z-coordinate for a window is between `0.0` (far) to `100.0` (near).

 For better precision we use a reverse-z method, to combine 1/z together with float with linear precision.

- - The window-widget is set to depth 0.0.
+ - The window-widget is set to depth `0.0`.
- - Each nested widget, which needs to draw itself, is 1.0 nearer.
+ - Each nested widget, which needs to draw itself, is `1.0` nearer.
- - Widgets which extends across other widgets, such as a combo-box-widget will be 25.0 nearer.
+ - Widgets which extends across other widgets, such as a combo-box-widget will be `25.0` nearer.

 ### Image coordinates

-The coordinates in a image are in pixels.
+The coordinates in an image are in pixels.
 With the center of the left bottom pixel having the coordinates (0.5, 0.5).

 ### Path coordinates